Does a 72 hour hold go on your record?

 If a person is suspected of having poor mental health, suicidal tendencies, a history of self-harm, or erratic behavior, these are all warning signs that a 5150 can save their life.
 Some of the most common signs indicating it is time for a 5150 can include a psychotic break, violent acts, suicide threats, substance abuse, or catatonia.

 If the individual does not show any improvement during the 5150 hold, a 5250 hold can be re-instated.
-This hold allows the facility to keep the person for an additional 14-day extension.4 Even though this 5150 or 5250 will appear on a person’s mental health check, it is helpful to know the answer to “what shows up on a background check?
+This hold allows the facility to keep the person for an additional 14-day extension.4 Even though this 5150 or 5250 will appear on a person’s mental health check, it is helpful to know the answer to “what will appear on a background check?”

 An involuntary hold is part of a person’s medical health record, NOT their public criminal record.
 Therefore, it should not show up during a basic background check, such as those for: